valeriechen/ask-your-humans/mazebase-training/README.md

 For SP, use train_stateprediction.py
 For SR, use train_autoencoder.py

+Note: if doing state prediction, make sure to use the 3statemazebase environment.

 ## RL Training

 To train the model(s) in the paper, run this command: